Save Energy & Improve Efficiency and Protect Appliances

-If motor loads form a significant part of a sites overall load, careful consideration should be taken to evaluate the dynamics of each motor load to evaluate savings
+If motor loads form a significant part of a sites overall load, careful consideration should be taken to evaluate the dynamics of each motor load to evaluate savings.

-Voltage Independent Loads
+Optimisation of Voltage Independent Loads

 A voltage independent load is an electrical device whose energy consumption does not vary with the voltage being applied to it, these type of loads will not normally benefit from voltage control, examples of voltage independent loads are: